DarvidTorres/mydocs/C/variables/variables.md

 - Name variables are called identifiers.
 - Variables have [[types|type]].

-To create a variable declare type and name:
+To declare a variable assign type and name:

 ```C
 <type> <varName>;